What Are the Functions of Eggs?

 Posted on: May 15th 2019

 Whether baking or cooking, every ingredient has a purpose, including eggs.
 How the fats, proteins, and other components of these substances react with other elements will determine the outcome of your recipes.
-Knowing these interactions can make you a more successful baker.
+Knowing these interactions and what eggs do in baking can make you a more successful baker.

 The Functions of Eggs in Baking and Cooking